Facts about Richard Nixon

 Richard Nixon Biography

-Richard Nixon resigned as United States president in 1974, becoming the first president ever to quit the office.
+Richard Nixon resigned as president of the United States in 1974, becoming the first U.S. president ever to quit the office.

-Nixon was a lawyer and Republican politician who held the posts of U.S. representative (1947-51), senator (1951-53), vice president (1953-61), and finally president of the United States (1969-74).
-As a fiercely anti-communist senator from California, Nixon was pegged to be Dwight Eisenhower‘s running mate in 1952, despite Nixon’s relative youth: he was 39 when nominated.
-Eisenhower beat the Democratic nominee Adlai Stevenson in both 1952 and 1956 and Nixon served both terms as vice president.
+Richard Nixon was a lawyer and Republican politician who held the posts of U.S. Representative (1947-51), U.S. Senator (1951-53), vice president (1953-61), and finally president of the United States (1969-74).
+As a fiercely anti-communist senator from California, Nixon was tapped to be Dwight Eisenhower‘s running mate in 1952, despite Nixon’s relative youth: he was 39 when nominated.
+Eisenhower beat the Democratic nominee Adlai Stevenson in both 1952 and 1956, and Nixon served both full terms as vice president.

-In 1960 Nixon was the Republican candidate against John F. Kennedy in what became one of the closest elections in U.S. history.
-Defeated by Kennedy, he returned to California and ran unsuccessfully for governor in 1962.
+Richard Nixon was then the Republican candidate against John F. Kennedy in 1960, in what became one of the closest elections in U.S. history.
+Narrowly defeated by Kennedy, he returned to California and ran unsuccessfully for governor in 1962.
 (After the loss he made his famous bitter farewell to the press, saying “You won’t have Nixon to kick around anymore.”)
-In a dramatic comeback, Nixon and his running mate, Maryland’s Spiro Agnew, defeated Hubert H. Humphrey in the presidential elections of 1968, then easily won re-election against Democrat George McGovern in 1972.
+In a dramatic comeback, Richard Nixon and his running mate, Maryland’s Spiro Agnew, defeated Hubert H. Humphrey in the presidential elections of 1968, then easily won re-election against Democrat George McGovern in 1972.

-Nixon was America’s 37th president… His books include Six Crises (1962) and the memoir In the Arena (1990)… Nixon married the former Patricia Ryan in 1940; she died in 1993 and is buried with her husband at the Nixon Library in Yorba Linda, California… Nixon and his wife had two daughters, Tricia (b.
+Richard Nixon was America’s 37th president… His books include Six Crises (1962) and the memoir In the Arena (1990)… Richard Nixon married the former Patricia Ryan in 1940; she died in 1993 and is buried with her husband at the Nixon Library in Yorba Linda, California… Richard Nixon and his wife Pat had two daughters: Tricia (b.
 1946) and Julie (b.
 1948).
-Julie married David Eisenhower, grandson of president Dwight Eisenhower, in 1968; Tricia married Edward Cox in the White House rose garden in 1971… Nixon had a famous Oval Office meeting with Elvis Presley in 1970; the photo of their handshake has become a pop culture icon… Nixon made his famous statement “I am not a crook” in a news conference in Orlando, Florida on 17 November 1973.
+Julie married David Eisenhower, grandson of president Dwight Eisenhower, in 1968; Tricia married Edward Cox in the White House rose garden in 1971… Richard Nixon had a famous Oval Office meeting with Elvis Presley in 1970; the photo of their handshake has become a pop culture icon… Richard Nixon made his famous statement “I am not a crook” in a news conference in Orlando, Florida on November 17, 1973.